Kingdom of Greece and the Cretan State

 The Kingdom of Greece existed 1832-1924 and was re-established 1935-1973.
 The Cretan State existed from 1898 until its formal annexation to the Greece in 1913.

-After WWI, the drachma coinage was reintroduced at a debased value (10 drachma of 7 grams at .5 fine), a reduction in the silver content of about 90%.
+After WWI, the drachma coinage was reintroduced at a debased metal content (10 drachma at 7 grams of 5 fine), a reduction in the silver content of about 90%.
 However, in the 1940s a non-circulating gold 20 drachmai was minted to the LMU standard.

 Circulation Coins